Rule 8.887. Decisions

 (1)Opinions certified for publication must comply to the extent practicable with the California Style Manual.

-(2)When the decision is final as to the appellate division in a case in which the opinion is certified for publication, the clerk must immediately send:
+(2)When the opinion is certified for publication, the clerk must immediately send:

 (A)Two paper copies and one electronic copy to the Reporter of Decisions in a format approved by the Reporter.